 George Lucas: Star Wars 1977(later titled Episode IV A New Hope)

 I was at the Empire Leicester Square in 1977 ready for this much-heralded and hyped movie, with a mate of mine and his 10-year-old son.
 At the opening sequence – the massive, screen-filling fly-by of a huge space-ship – the little boy’s mouth fell open – and stayed open for several minutes – so astonishing was his suspension of disbelief and subsequent immersion into the filmic story.
-The Death Star attack sequence I have illustrated above was a fascinating example of the kind of analog/digital hybrid special effects that characterised these times when CGI was in its infancy.
+The Death Star attack sequence I have illustrated above was a fascinating example of the kind of analog/digital hybrid special effects that characterised these times when CGI was in its infancy, but film-directors desperately wanted the ‘computer look’.
 Larry Cuba – the computer graphics and sfx unit director – has made a short video describing the hybrid techniques he used to make the Death Star attack sequence – one of the most exciting episodes in the film.
 Take a look at:

 Tim Anderson + Marc Blank + Bruce Daniels + Dave Libling: Zork 1977